 From the 21st to the 31st of December, the Almanac predicts a chance of snow.

 What’s more, NOAA’s Climate normals are indeed predicting a white Christmas for the Puget Sound area.
 That being said, it’s a 10-25% chance of 1 or more inches of snow, but we’ll take it!

-Both the Almanac and Accuweather‘s long-range forecast are predicting an average temperature in the low to mid 40’s on Christmas Day in Seattle.
+Both the Almanac and National Weather Service are predicting an average temperature in the mid 40’s on Christmas Day in Seattle.

-So we’ll keep our fingers crossed for at least a little snow.
+So we’ll keep our fingers crossed for at least a little snow on Christmas Day.
 Until then, happy holidays!